Anxiety And Asthma

 - Chest tightness

-Many find their asthma symptoms increase more in the early morning and/or at night.
+Many find their asthma symptoms increase more in the early morning or at night.
 Asthma attacks, however, can occur at any time and can be triggered by a number of factors.

 Asthma is caused by a narrowing and swelling of the airways, which can also cause a production of mucus that makes it difficult to breathe.

 Some medical sources have linked the swelling of airways to inflammation, which can be triggered by an overly sensitive/reactive immune system.
-Because stress negatively impacts the body’s immune system, stress can play a role in the degree and prevalence of asthma.
+Because stress can suppress the body’s immune system, stress can play a role in the degree and prevalence of asthma.